 We present financial information that conforms to Generally Accepted Accounting Principles in the United States of America ("U.S. GAAP").
 We also present financial information that does not conform to U.S. GAAP, which we refer to as non-U.S. GAAP, as our management believes it is useful to investors.
 In addition, non-U.S. GAAP measures are used by management to review and analyze our operating performance and, along with other data, as internal measures for setting annual budgets and forecasts, assessing financial performance, providing guidance and comparing our financial performance with our peers.
 The non-U.S. GAAP information has limitations as an analytical tool and should not be considered in isolation from or as a substitute for U.S. GAAP information.
 It does not purport to represent any similarly titled U.S. GAAP information and is not an indicator of our performance under U.S. GAAP.
 Non-U.S. GAAP financial measures that we present may not be comparable with similarly titled measures used by others.
-Investors are cautioned against placing undue reliance on these non-U.S. GAAP financial measure to arrive at these non-U.S. GAAP financial measures.
-See Note 4, "Segments" of the Notes to Consolidated Financial Statements and our Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") for reconciliations of our U.S. GAAP financial measures to non-U.S. GAAP financial measures of the Notes to Consolidated Financial Statements and our Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") for reconciliations of our U.S. GAAP financial measures to non-U.S. GAAP measures is not available without unreason
+Investors are cautioned against placing undue reliance on these non-U.S. GAAP measures.
+Further, investors are urged to review and consider carefully the adjustments made by management to the most directly comparable U.S. GAAP financial measure to arrive at these non-U.S. GAAP financial measures.
+See Note 4, "Segments" of the Notes to Consolidated Financial Statements and our Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") for reconciliations of our U.S. GAAP measures is not available without unreasonable effort.